International Rotations

 Clerkship Elective for Fourth Year COM Students

 We are currently updating this page to include more approved sites for international rotations.
-For questions on available clerkships and rotations, please contact Dr. Jodi Flanders (flande23@msu.edu) and Wendi Winston (winst106@msu.edu) for assistance.
+For questions on available clerkship rotations, please contact Dr. Jodi Flanders (flande23@msu.edu) and Wendi Winston (winst106@msu.edu) for assistance.

 OST 685: International Clerkship Rotation (6 credits)